Parents

 Three of the guiding principles (see the framework for the other principles) specifically related to the wider school community say that effective values education:

-- is presented in a safe and supportive learning environment in which students are encouraged to explore their own, their school’s and their communities’ values; and
+- is presented in a safe and supportive learning environment in which students are encouraged to explore their own, their school’s and their communities’ values.

 Two of the key elements and suggested approaches (see the framework for other key elements and approaches) stemming from these guiding principles are: